 Note: The source code for booboo gentoo overlay might actually be older than the source control history can reveal.
 Many new projects begin by incorporating a large amount of source code from existing, older projects.
 You might be able to tell whether this is the case by looking for a rapid rise in the amount of code early in the project's history.

-Over the past twelve months, 5 developers contributed to booboo gentoo overlay.
-This is an average size team compared to all projects on Open Hub.
+Over the past twelve months, 7 developers contributed to booboo gentoo overlay.
+This project has a relatively large team, in the top 10% of all project teams on Open Hub.

 booboo gentoo overlay is written mostly in Ebuild.

-Across all Ebuild projects on Open Hub, 13% of all source code lines are comments.
+Across all Ebuild projects on Open Hub, 13% all source code lines are comments.

 This holds true for booboo gentoo overlay as well.
 It contains the same ratio of comment lines to code lines as the majority of Ebuild projects in Open Hub.